 From this viewpoint he could see the road to his right went down towards a small village of humble cottages, the left twisted its way to a town of grey buildings and imposingly high chimneys.

-“Hullo old fellow.” said a friendly voice, it belonged to a sandy-haired man with a pretty girl wearing an old straw hat on his arm.
+“Hullo old fellow.” said a friendly voice, it belonged to a sandy-haired man with a pretty girl on his arm wearing an old straw hat.

 “Hullo yerself young fella.” replied Scratch.
 “And you too young lady.”